Frequently Asked Questions

 Q: Can I participate as a walker/kick-

-A: Although this is a very reasonable question; for the 2016 TRC the answer is no. Not that we don’t recognize these other activities as winter time recreation; we started with what we know.
+A: Although this is a very reasonable question; for this years race, the answer is no. Not that we don’t recognize these other activities as winter time recreation; we started with what we know.
 The race committee is made up of skiers, bikers, and skijorers.
 We added runners in 2015 as our course **should** lack bottomless sugar snow.
 Maybe future race committees will have a more diverse representation and can incorporate these sports.
 Although, my prediction is that jet-packs will take off just like fat-biking did.

 Q: What sort of food and drinks will be available at the checkpoints?